ferret-stack/ferret-stack.github.io/_posts/2025-03-03-what's-the-DEAL-with-fountain-pens-LWES-recap.md

   <img src="/assets/images/LWES2025/currently-inked-closeup.jpg" alt="Close up of currently inked pens" style="width: 100%; height: auto; object-fit: cover;">
 </div>

 Last fortnight I had two Parker pens inked up; the first pen I ever bought and the last pen (until yesterday) that I bought.
 Below are two posts that explain the pens and history a little bit more.
-The gist of it, however, is that I bought my first pen, the Parker Sonnet, as a way to coerce me into studying for my A level exams; if I had a nice expensive pen then surely I'd want to write and study with it?
+The gist of it, however, is that I bought my first pen, the Parker Sonnet, as a way to coerce me into studying for my A level exams; if I had a nice expensive pen then surely I'd want to write and study with it?<br>
 [Reddit post](https://www.reddit.com/r/fountainpens/comments/1irg9c4/parker_squared_a_sonnet_and_falcon_walk_into_a/?ref=share&ref_source=link)<br>
 [Instagram post](https://www.instagram.com/p/DGNLMYtssF6/?igsh=MWI2Z3ZqeWRhOXc3ag==)